 These changes are temporary and we will review them regularly so that we can return to our normal working as soon as possible.
 We have kept our office open for as long as we could but, unfortunately, it is no longer possible to do so and the changes we outline below are necessary and unavoidable.

-We will no longer be able to accept letters from prisoners wishing to complain to us.
-Any letters you do send will not be opened until we are able to access our offices, although letters will be safely stored until that time.
+We will no longer be able to read and reply to letters from prisoners, including those wishing to complain to us.
+Any letters sent to us will not be opened until we are able to access our offices, although letters will be safely stored until that time.

+We will not be able to send replies to any letters we have already received, and we will not be able to send reports of our investigations into the complaints we are currently dealing with.

 We will continue to operate our PPO mailbox so that families, and others, can contact us.
 It may take us longer than usual to respond to emails but we will do our best to reply quickly or to send a holding reply.